- Gila Bend COVID-19

 - There is no specific antiviral treatment recommended for COVID-19.
 People with COVID-19 will receive supportive care to help relieve symptoms.

 COVID-19 is thought to mainly spread by droplets, such as when an infected person coughs or sneezes near you similar to how flu and other respiratory infections spread.
-One way for you to protect yourself from COVID-19 is by practicing social distancing.
-This means increasing the physical space between people to avoid spreading illness.
-This is why it is recommended to avoid groups greater than 10 and staying at least six feet away from other people.

 These simple actions will lessen your chances of catching COVID-19 and spreading it to others: